 Lead Organizer Training

-This workshop is offered to individuals in union and community-based organizations who are new leads or those who will be assigned lead positions in 2019.
-Groups entering contract bargaining, conducting campaigns, or undertaking issue-oriented activities during 2019 should consider sending their lead organizers to this training.
+This workshop is offered to individuals in labor and community-based organizations who are leading organizers and want to strengthen their skills in effectively managing their team.
+Groups entering contract bargaining, conducting campaigns, or undertaking issue-oriented activities during 2021 and beyond should consider sending their lead organizers to this training.

 Topics we will cover include: